Written & Directed by: Tony Le-Nguyen

 - Some audience members could not follow the time shifts in the play.

-- Set design was too simple.
+- The set design was too simple.

 What did participants get out of Chay Vong Vong?